hengliusky/UltraSound_SSSR/README.md

 ## Training && Testing

 + Split the dataset into training set and test set.
-In our method, we only need the test set.
 + Use `generate_lr.m` to generate LR images and the corresponding HR images
 + Modify `input_path`  in `configs.py`
-+ Run `python run_zssr_cycle.py  `
++ Run `python run_zssr_cycle.py  ` for automatical training and testing
-+  After the training, it will automatically test and get the final super-resolution result